morganthomas/winning-arguments/winning-arguments.md

 Translation: ((Latin is a great language of the ancient world) and (Hebrew is a great language of the ancient world) and (Greek is a great language of the ancient world) and (for all x, (if (x is a great language of the ancient world) then ((x is Greek) or (x is Latin) or (x is Hebrew)))) and (for all x, (if ((x is a person) and (x is passing by the sign)) then ((x can read a great language of the ancient world) and (x can read the sign) and (the statement (x can read a great language of the ancient world) justifies the statement (x can read the sign)))))).

+Sentence from: Max Lucado.
+He Chose the Nails.
+Thomas Nelson.

 ## Truth

 ## Reasons